-The four seasons of the year in the United States - spring, summer, fall, and winter - are what determines weather, hours of daylight, and ecology throughout the year.
+The four seasons of the year in the United States —spring, summer, fall, and winter — are what determine the weather, the ecosystem, and the hours of daylight throughout the year.

-The current season in the United States right now is Spring.
+The current season in the United States is Fall.

 The times correspond to the Eastern Time (ET) time zone and will vary in different states.

-Because the United States is located on the Northern Hemisphere of the planet, the rule of thumb is that the months of spring through to summer have the hottest temperatures, while the weather gets colder during fall and winter.
+The United States is located in the Northern Hemisphere, and so on average, the months from spring through to summer have hotter temperatures, while the weather gets colder during fall and winter.

-However, this is a vast country with a few different regions, which means that there are three climatic zones in America.
+America is however a vast country with a few different regions, so there are several unique climatic zones.
 States such as California, Florida, Arizona, and Texas are usually warm all year round.
-On the other hand, places like New York, New England, Washington, and the Midwest have more distinct seasonal changes throughout the year.
+On the other hand, Alaska is unsurprisingly the coldest state, where Juneau has average highs of 48 °F (8.89 °C) and lows of 36 °F (2.22 °C).
+Most other places such as New York, New England, Washington, and the Midwest have more distinct seasonal changes throughout the year.

 Spring